vlang/v/vlib/x/vweb/README.md

 pub struct App {
 pub:
 	// In the app struct we store data that should be accessible by all endpoints.
-	// For example a database or configuration values. secret_key string
+	// For example, a database or configuration values. secret_key string
 }